LousLab/Butterfly_diffusion/README.md

 python train.py
 ```

-The trained model will be saved under:
+The trained model is saved under:

 ```text
 models/butterfly_ddpm/
 ```

-The training loss curve will also be generated.
+The training and validation loss curve is also generated.

 ## Image Generation